figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ---
-description: Learn how to create, mint ,and transfer an NFT on Avalanche
+description: Learn how to create, mint, and transfer an NFT on Avalanche.
 ---

 # 1. Create an NFT using Avalanche wallet